mompiou/pycotem/doc/docs/diffraction.md

 ### Procedure

-- Open a diffraction pattern
+- Open a diffraction pattern.
+Make sure that the file name does not contain non-ASCII character.

 - Define a calibration in the ```Calibrations ``` box